AnFrBo/sentiment_analysis/README.md

 SentMap.R: Main code

-ui.R: Specifies the general structure of the shinydashboard (it is saved in the Data folder)
+ui.R: Specifies the general structure of the shinydashboard

-server.R: Plots the element of the shinydashboard (it is saved in the Data folder)
+server.R: Plots the element of the shinydashboard

-Data: Folder containing the i) Executive Summaries for every country and year (it is required to run the SentMap.R code), ii) The results form the Sentiment Analysis (dictionary_year.Rda), iii) List of positive and negative words for the Minqing dictionary and iV) ui.R and server.R files required to run the Shinyapp.
+Repository containing the i) Executive Summaries for every country and year (it is required to run the SentMap.R code), ii) The results form the Sentiment Analysis (dictionary_year.Rda), iii) List of positive and negative words for the Minqing dictionary and iV) ui.R and server.R files required to run the Shinyapp.

-Metainfo.txt: General Information about authors and project
+Metainfo.txt: General information about authors and project

 All analyses were conducted using RStudio.